BernardaP/consuming-APIs/README.md

 - Create a HTML/CSS/JS file structure and connect the files in the HTML.

-- Modify the `index.html` file to display a `Get Chuck Norris Joke` submit button within a form (the form needs no inputs).
+- Modify the `index.html` file to display a `Get Chuck Norris Joke` button within a form (the form needs no inputs).

 - When the `Get Chuck Norris Joke` button is clicked, the fetch request will be submitted to the API's server at the following endpoint at [CHUCKNORRIS.IO](https://api.chucknorris.io/):<br>`https://api.chucknorris.io/jokes/random`.